hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Table and View Instances

-Notice that first all table and view instances are instantiated.
-Then, they can be used in the LiveSQL query.
+Notice that first of all, all table and view instances are instantiated.
+Once this is done, they can be used in the LiveSQL query.

 In the example above, the table and view instances such as `a`, `t`, and `ba` are created using the DAO methods `createTable()` and `createView()` respectively.
 They can include an optional alias parameter (recommended)